HectorKroes/brn-skill-assessments/R Programming/Revision.md

 >1.
 The error doesn't display immediately after the user types an invalid row or column.
 Instead, it takes all the inputs and then returns an error.
 It'd be more useful if the game checks the validity of the user's input immediately.

 Change implemented!
 Now the program will inform immediately after each input if it wasn't valid and prompt the user for a valid input again.
-This was done by the fragmentation of the old determine_placement function and consequent creation of the coord_prompter function, which prompts and verifies the coordinates individually and returns a value only when the input was a valid coordinate.
+This was done by the fragmentation of the old determine_placement function and the consequent creation of the coord_prompter function, which prompts and verifies the coordinates individually and returns a value only when the input was a valid coordinate.

 >2.
 The waiting time for the board is a little bit longer, it can be optimized by reducing the amount of ```Sys.sleep(1) ``` arguments.